remypstewart/newspaper-corpus/README.md

 ### [Return to Portfolio Directory](https://remypstewart.github.io/)

 The digitization of traditional media outlets has facilitated the integration of natural language processing techniques to understand relevant social topics.
 For one of my dissertation chapters I will be examining how local newspapers reinforce cultural stereotypes around race, gender, and class that drives individual political preferences.
-There is a lack of preestablished data sets for regional newspapers compared to national level sources such as the New York Times or Google News corpus.
+There is a lack of preestablished data sets for regional newspapers compared to national level sources such as the New York Times or Google News.
 Given that local media outlets influence policy opinions that regional residents can have a sizable influence over compared to national politics, I wanted to address this data source gap through compiling an original newspaper corpus.

 I focused on the [San Francisco Chronicle](https://www.sfchronicle.com/) as the city’s major local newspaper as digitally archived on [Access World Database](https://www.newsbank.com/libraries/colleges-universities/solutions/access-world-news-research-collection-2021-edition) that I hold a subscription with through my Cornell University Library affiliation.
-A common issue within web scraping is having to automate the navigation of nested pages, such as articles stored within the hierarchy of a collection of links for a particular day within a year.
-The selenium library provides a headless Chrome web driver to browse through the individual daily URLs.
+A common issue with web scraping data is having to automate the navigation of nested website pages, such as articles stored within the hierarchy of a collection of links for a particular day within a year.
+The selenium library provides a headless web driver to browse through individual daily URLs through nested links.
+I instantiate a Chrome driver instance from a previously downloaded executable file included in my path directory.
+I also load in a list of all individual SF Chronical daiy links spanning from January 1st to September 30th of 2021 that I obtained from an early webscrape.

 ```python
 import pandas as pd